datasnakes/OrthoEvolution/README.md

-## Datasnakes-Scripts
+## Datasnakes-Orthologs

 This package is a collection of the scripts related to an Orthologs Project.

 ## Description